-8 Holding subsidiary whose activity was to hold the La Banque Postale Group's equity securities.
+&lt;sup>9 Holding subsidiary whose activity was to hold the La Banque Postale Group's equity securities.
 In 2021, SF2 was merged with La Banque Postale SA.

-As part of the creation of the public financial group alongside Caisse des Dépôts and La Poste Group, La Banque Postale became CNP Assurances' sole shareholder in 2022.
-CNP Assurances' membership of the public financial group bolsters its socially-responsible vocation and its commitment to foster an inclusive and sustainable society by pushing back the limits of insurability.
+As part of the creation of a major public financial group alongside Caisse des Dépôts and La Poste Group, La Banque Postale became the sole shareholder of CNP Assurances in 2022.
+Being part of the public financial group bolsters CNP Assurances' socially-responsible vocation and its commitment to work towards an inclusive, sustainable society by pushing back the limits of insurability.